A message from Daniel

 These appointments reflect the depth of talent in our business and the opportunities we’re creating for our people.

 Our Heavy Lift fleet continues to grow as we welcome three new cranes to the Heavy Lift fleet.
-We have acquired a 150t lattice boom crawler, a 250t tele-crawler and a 300t all-terrain crane.
-These cranes will support our crews to safely and efficiently deliver increasingly complex work for the coming years.
+We have acquired a 150t lattice boom crawler, a 250t telecrawler and a 300t all-terrain crane.
+These cranes will support our crews to deliver our pipeline of work for the coming years.

 We’ve also received delivery of two very special cranes arriving in early May from China.
 After many months of planning we are excited to welcome two 250t hybrid all-terrain cranes to our fleet.
 These assets mark an important milestone for the business, reinforcing our focus on innovation, operational efficiency and supporting our customers aspiration to decarbonise their operations.
 I look forward to sharing more when we unveil them at an exclusive launch event next month.

-From an HSE perspective, it’s been a high activity period.
+From an HSE perspective, it’s been a high‑activity period.
 Travis Gaspar and the team have reported solid performance despite a significant increase in work hours.
-With this uplift, we did see an increase in incidents through April.
-Pleasingly there were no serious injuries and our safety journey will always require our constant diligence.
-Asset related incidents continue to be our most common, and this remains a key focus as we work to ensure our people stay safe when working around mobile plant and equipment.
-I ask that each of you take time to think about how you can help us improve in this area and I encourage you to speak to your local leadership team about those ideas.
+With this uplift, incidents did increase through April; however, pleasingly there were no serious injuries.
+Asset related incidents remain our most common and continue to be a key focus, particularly around working safely with mobile plant and equipment.
+Our safety journey requires constant diligence, and I encourage everyone to think about how we can improve and share those ideas with your local leadership team.

-Our fatal risk audit program continues across all operations, with a focus on mobile plant, loads and lifting, working at heights and driving.
+Our fatal risk audit program continues across all operations, focusing on mobile plant, loads and lifting, working at heights and driving.
 Results have been encouraging and show our teams are applying the right controls in the field.
 We’re also maintaining our focus on fatal risk training, including crane safety, forklift and telehandler awareness.
-In the coming months, we’ll be rolling out a serious incident lessons learned campaign focused on previous incidents in the loads and lifting space, ensuring these learnings are well understood across our teams as we continue to welcome new people into the business.
+In the coming months, we’ll roll out a serious incident lessons learned campaign focused on past loads and lifting incidents, ensuring these learnings are well understood as more people join our teams.

 Operationally, the business remains steady and well positioned.
 Mobilisation continues across key projects, and our 1600 tonne Rubino crawler crane is on track to be assembled at BHP’s Car Dumper 4 site at Finucane Island in June ahead of its next major lift.